 Strengths Challenges DW- Parents, central office and the community are invited on our campus for many events throughout the year, including graduations DW -parents and family attend graduations, but may not come otherwise because of their work schedule SM- some parents just want us to "fix" their kids but we struggle to get every student to care about their education MR-We have a great turn out when we have our graduation walks.
-Parents and central office attend in abundance and with pride for the students' MR-Graduation walks and celebrations are accomplishments. a big success.
+Parents and central office attend in abundance and with pride for the students' accomplishments.
+MR-Graduation walks and celebrations are a big success.
 Coverage by the local newspaper would be helpful to motivate our students.
-RC - I believe that we are transparent when it comes to our mission and work and that in turn helps us create the working relationships that we currently have with parents and our community.
-RC - Having to share a campus with the DAEP campus, which has placed us in a position where many parents and community members see us as a part of that school Having to share a campus has taken us back 10 steps in the wrong direction.
+Covid makes every school start from scratch when it comes to parental involvment We are small and can get to know our parents better, also we have a super high number of siblings Parents are always very thankful for the work that we have done with their students.
+Most parents communicate well with the staff The website is not controlled by us, i don't feel like it's up to date communicate wen with the starr We have used Twitter more this year, to tell our story.